bioidiap/bob.ap/doc/guide.rst

 ~~~~~~~~~~~~~~~~~~~

 The usual native formats can be read with :py:mod:`scipy.io.wavfile` module.
-These and other wave formats can be read through SoX_ using our native
-bindings at :py:mod:`bob.io.audio`.
-An example of wave file can be found at
+An example of wave file can be found at ``bob/ap/test/data/sample.wav``.
-``bob/ap/test/data/sample.wav``.

 .. doctest:: aptest
   :options: +NORMALIZE_WHITESPACE